|

 not worry."

-As Legolas turned towards the false Hentmirë, Haldir's first
+As Legolas turned to the false Hentmirë, Haldir's first

 arrow missed its target and, instead, hit King Shamash in the